 For example, you might notice your tap isn’t working as well as it used to.
 Upon further investigation, you discover the internal components are clogged with pesky mineral deposits, hindering the faucet’s operation.

 Alternatively, you might notice issues with drains, pipes, appliances, and kitchenware, from full-blown plumbing problems to minor buildup here and there.
-When you switch to soft water, these problems are no longer relevant.
-Of course, you’ll need to clean the gunk away, but once it’s gone, the problem shouldn’t be recurring.
+When you switch to soft water, these problems won’t be relevant.
+Of course, you’ll need to clean the gunk away, but once it’s gone, the problem shouldn’t reoccur.

 Save on Soap

-You may notice a drastic difference in your soap use from hard water to soft water.
+You may notice a drastic difference in your soap usage when you switch from hard water to soft water.
 In hard water, soaps usually dissolve and lather poorly, often triggering people to use more soap than necessary.

 In contrast, soaps lather beautifully in soft water, often lessening the amount of soap people use.
 This can help you save more in the long run by having to purchase soap less frequently.